 The University of South Carolina Sumter strives to provide an opportunity to any student who is capable of benefiting from a college education and shows promise of successfully completing that education.
 The University encourages all qualified persons to apply.
 Equal educational opportunities are offered to students regardless of race, sex, religion, color, age, or national origin.

 All admissions policies and procedures are subject to continuous review by the Faculty Admissions Committee and the admissions services office; and, although an effort will be made to publicize changes, these policies and procedures may be changed without notice.

 Prospective students may obtain application forms from the admissions services office, located in the Administration Building.
-Application forms are also available at the Shaw office of UofSC Sumter.
+Application forms are also available at the Shaw office of USC Sumter.
 You may also apply for admission via the website.

 All interested persons should apply well in advance of the beginning of the term of entry.
-Dates for guaranteed processing of applications have been set and are published in the UofSC Sumter Master Schedule of Classes.
+Dates for guaranteed processing of applications have been set and are published in the USC Sumter Master Schedule of Classes.